lars-derichter/ai-programming-students/slides.md

 1. Prompt Techniques
 2. Learning vs Solving
+3. Alternative Explanations
-3. Using AI as a Learning Buddy
+4. Using AI as a Practice Buddy
-4. Learning Checkpoints
+5. Learning Checkpoints
-5. AI for Project Planning(as a Student)
+6. AI for Project Planning (as a Student)

 ---